sydasif/ansible-automation-lab/ansible-server/01-intro.md

 ### Lab Setup

+This lab focuses on setting up a control node and managed nodes using KVM.
+For a Vagrant-based lab setup, refer to the [Ansible Vagrant Lab Setup](ansible-server/vagrant/ansible-vagrant-lab.md) guide.

 1. Install **QEMU/KVM** on your host machine (e.g., RHEL 9).
 2. Create virtual machines:
    - Fedora 39